| HOME

 strengths and weaknesses.
 A report is produced via a detailed

-evaluation form, with suggestions for improvement in such areas as your
+evaluation document, with suggestions for improvement in such areas as your

 plot, characterization, setting, use of conflicts, climax, point of